 If you read my “How to start a zero waste life” article, where I write about the 5R’s, you probably remember that one of them is: REFUSE.

 This zero waste living tip requires you to say ”No, thanks!” to the things that you don’t need.
 That could be anything from:

 single-use products such as plastic straws, bags, cups or cutlery, paper for wrapping food, napkins

 freebies like stickers, brochures, pens, etc.

-This action clearly doesn’t cost you anything, but it will save up a bunch of waste on a long run!
+This action doesn’t cost you anything, but it will save up a bunch of waste in the long run!

 You can always reuse glass jars from foods that you bought from the store.
 I think that’s a great, cost-effective trick!